vitpodsokhin/html2md/README.md

 ## Credits

 This Flask application was created by vit.
-It uses the <a href="https://github.com/dlon/html2markdown">html2markdown</a> and <a href="https://github.com/pallets/flask">flask</a> libraries.
+It uses the [html2markdown](https://github.com/dlon/html2markdown) and [flask](https://github.com/pallets/flask) libraries.